MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 <br>
 <br>

 Congrats\!
-Your schedule worked perfectly.
-Now let’s take a look at the survey results.
+Your fine tuned schedule worked perfectly.
+Now let’s jump ahead in time and take a look at the survey results.

 <br>

-## 3. A missing site
+## 3. Results

 <br>